couchbaselabs/tuqtng/docs/n1ql-v1.md

     * Changed positive integer to non-negative integer in index path specification
     * Changed datasource/database to bucket in many places
     * Fixed a few remaining refernces to old OVER syntax
+* 2013-09-12 - Minor cleanup
+    * Tweak grammar of DISTINCT in functionc all

 ### Open Issues